 Thirteen local jails and detention centers currently report adult education students to the Department.
 These local jails are in turn provided an instructor and resources to provide basic adult education to eligible people.
 A number of other local jails partner with local school boards to provide adult basic education opportunities for eligible people in their jails.

-Effective July 1, 2023, institutions can apply to offer a Federal Pell Grant funded PEP.
+DPS&C continues to accept applications for Pell Grant programs.
+Prison education providers (facilities) can apply to offer a federal Pell Grant-funded prison education program (PEP).
 Click on the link to review the formal letter detailing the DPS&C PEP application process.

 Pell Grant Expansion InfoCertain people in prison may be eligible to enter a transitional work program (TWP) from six months to four years prior to release from incarceration, depending on the offense of conviction.
 Generally, people convicted of sex offenses are precluded from participation in the transitional work program.